zjaweds/CPRevision/README.md

             high = mid - 1
     ```

- 2. Recursive
+ **2. Recursive**

     It follows divide and conquer approach, we get the middle element and we compare it with the element that we have to find, if it is same then we return the middle index, if it is smaller than the        middle element we search in first half else if it is greater than the middle element we search in the second half, **recursively**.
     ```
     binarySearch(arr, x, low, high)
         if low > high